Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 Sorry for any inconvenience caused.
 We would appreciate it if you could provide the following information so that we can determine whether the wastewater box needs to be replaced.
 - Remove the waste water box and take a photo for us
-- A video showing the robot not being able to drain water
+- A video showing the robot deep-cleaning (SwitchBot app -> S10 Robot -> Functions -> Control -> Wash Mop) its mop with sound

 2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
 - Purchase channel